aileron-gateway/aileron-gateway/_example/header-cert/README.md

 Send a HTTP request like below.
 The default upstream server of the reverse proxy is [http://httpbin.org/](http://httpbin.org/)

-This request return 200 OK status.
+This request returns 200 OK status.
 No error logs in the gateway log.

 ```bash